 People come to me because they have a problem that they cannot resolve despite their best efforts.
 This might be unwanted habits, emotional, physical or mental, and may relate to their work, home, social or family life.
 Hypnotherapy works very powerfully on the unconscious mind and changes the the way you think, feel and behave.

 I work in Tenterden and people come for rapid, powerful therapy from all over the South East and beyond.
 I have been in practice since 2000.
-Sessions are an hour long but for smokers I do an extra long session (1 1/2 hours).
-Included in the price for stopping smoking is a free back-up session of an hour if you need it.
+Sessions are an hour and a quarter long (65 minutes) but for smokers I do an extra long session (1 hour 30 minutes).
+Included in the price for stopping smoking is a free back-up session if you need it.
 I have seen an awful lot of smokers over the years, and hardly anybody has ever needed to come back for that back-up session.

 Hypnotherapy is one of the best things on the market to help you lose weight.
 Hypnosis works very powerfully on the unconscious mind and will help you adjust your eating habits so that you eat smaller portions, make better food choices and substantially reduce your sugar, fat and carbohydrate intake.
 You will look at yourself in the mirror and watch the weight melt away.
 Your friends will tell you how well you look.
 You will have more energy, sleep better, be able to think more clearly and your skin will glow with good health.